W3C

 HTML

-A markup language used to create web pages, the de facto standard for documents displayed in a web browser.
+A markup language used to create web pages and is the de facto standard for documents displayed in web browsers.

 4